beling/book-pl/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 files form a module named `crate` at the root of the crate’s module structure, known as the *module tree*.

-Listing 7-2 shows the module tree for the structure in listing 7-1.
+Listing 7-2 shows the module tree for the structure in Listing 7-1.

 ```text
 crate